Vittv/study/README.md

 # Study Documentation

 Welcome to my study repository!
-Here, I chronicle my learning journey through various courses, lessons, and projects in the field of programming and web development.
+Here, I document my learning journey through various courses, lessons, and projects in the field of programming and web development.
 >All courses below offer certification (aside from TOP)

 ## Courses Completed